-Travel Guide: Santa Catalina Island, California: Things to Do, See, Eat + Stay
+Travel Guide to Santa Catalina Island, California: Things to Do, See, Eat + Stay

 Santa Catalina Island, off the coast of California, is another one of those underrated destinations!
 I’m so glad I got to fully explore the island over 4 days.
 Many visitors come just for the day, but there is actually enough things to do to fill up multiple days and evenings on Catalina.